NikolaiTeslovich/RISE/README.md

 ssh pi@ipaddress
 ```

-The password for the pi user is `raspberry`
+The password for the pi user is `raspberry`.

 Then, update the Pi: